 top of page

-Black Babywearing Week is a time to celebrate a tradition that has long lived in Black communities - one built on closeness, resilience, and deep care.
+Black Babywearing Week is a time to celebrate a tradition that has long lived in Black communities.
+It is built on closeness, resilience, and deep care.

-Babywearing is more than a method.
-It’s a cultural practice rooted in the ways Black families have carried children through every kind of moment, from joyful beginnings to daily struggles.
-This tradition continues today, offering both comfort and strength to families raising the next generation.
+Babywearing is more than just a method; it is a cultural practice.
+This tradition is rooted in the ways Black families have carried their children during every kind of moment.
+From joyful beginnings to daily struggles, babywearing continues today.
+It offers both comfort and strength to families raising the next generation.

 A Tradition Passed Down

-Across the diaspora and throughout Delaware, Black caregivers have worn their babies for generations - wrapped in cloth, scarves, or whatever was available.
-Babywearing has allowed caregivers to move through life while staying connected to their little ones.
+Across the diaspora and throughout Delaware, Black caregivers have worn their babies for generations.
+They have used cloth, scarves, or whatever was available.
+Babywearing allows caregivers to move through life while staying connected to their little ones.

 Whether at home, at work, in treatment, or out in the community, babywearing supports what so many families already know: closeness matters.